fatiando-data/bushveld-gravity/README.md

 # Bushveld, Southern Africa - Observed and preprocessed gravity

-This gravity contains ground gravity observations over the area that comprises the Bushveld Igenous Complex in Southern Africa, including preprocessed gravity fields such as the *gravity disturbance* and the *bouguer gravity disturbance* (topography-free gravity disturbance).
+This dataset contains ground gravity observations over the area that comprises the Bushveld Igenous Complex in Southern Africa, including preprocessed gravity fields such as the *gravity disturbance* and the *bouguer gravity disturbance* (topography-free gravity disturbance).
 In addition, the dataset contains the